arox5/RaspiHomeLab/README.md

 A simple and easy web application for general purpose home automation and media center.
 This is my personal lab.

 ## Main targets
-- [ ] Build a responsive web application using Bootstrap
+- [ ] Build a modern and responsive web application using Bootstrap 4 and jQuery 3.2.1
 - [x] Handle authentication (features are provided only to authenticated user)
 - [ ] Handle the features provided by DLink DCS-932L IP camera
    - [x] show current picture